 The BMP will afford opportunities for experiential training specifically tailored to the strengths and weaknesses of each individual student.
 The areas selected correspond to the typical aspects considered in the review of standard medical, dental, and graduate school applications: community service, patient volunteering, shadowing, and research training.

-Career Preparation Through Mentorship and Coaching
+Career Preparation Through Advising, Mentorship, and Coaching

 - Faculty Advisor: Students work directly with their faculty advisor to develop an individualize academic plan, including appropriate opportunities for the Experiential Learning course. one-on-one mentoring to all students.
-Each student will be assigned a faculty mentor and an advisory team to identify strengths and weaknesses of prior training, prepare a preliminary set of career goals, and identify areas that require special attention for success.
+Each student is assigned a faculty mentor and an advisory team to identify strengths and weaknesses of prior training, prepare a preliminary set of career goals, and identify areas that require special attention for success.

 - Individual Career Coaching: Students are paired with a career coach to help discuss and prepare for their career.